Distinguishing short duration noise transients in LIGO data to improve the PyCBC search for gravitational waves from high mass binary black hole mergers: Introduction

 \section{Introduction}

 Advanced LIGO has only recently completed its second observing run (O2).
-Including the first observing run, four binary black hole mergers have been reported~\cite{Abbott:2016blz,Abbott:2016nmj,Abbott:2017vtc}.
+Including the first observing run, multiple binary black hole mergers have been reported~\cite{Abbott:2016blz,Abbott:2016nmj,Abbott:2017vtc,Abbott:2017oio}.
 Continued observation provides the opportunity for additional detections, and to improve our understanding of the population of binary black holes~\cite{TheLIGOScientific:2016wfe,TheLIGOScientific:2016pea}.
 Searches for gravitational waves from binary black hole mergers, and other compact object mergers, make use of matched filtering, which uses a waveform model~\cite{Nitz:2017svb,Usman:2015kfa,Canton:2014ena,Cannon:2011vi,Cannon:2012zt} to extract signals from data.
 To search for a wide range of parameters, a set of waveform templates is chosen carefully so that any potential signal would have high overlap with at least one of the waveform templates, typically targeting no more than $10\%$ loss in detection rate~\cite{Sathyaprakash:1991mt,Babak:2006ty,Ajith:2012mn,Brown:2012qf,Capano:2016dsf}.
 This paper focuses on an improvement to the PyCBC analysis~\cite{Usman:2015kfa,Nitz:2017svb,pycbc-github} that was used to look for the gravitational waves from compact object mergers during the second observing run of Advanced LIGO\footnote[1]{The modified ranking statistic described here was not introduced until after the analysis of GW170104}.
+The methods discussed in this paper can be extended for use with multiple gravitational-wave detectors, however, as Virgo data were not included in the initial matched-filtering based searches for compact binary mergers~\cite{Abbott:2017oio}, this paper focuses on the improvements gained in the analysis of LIGO data.
 The parameter space searched and the templates chosen for the O2 analysis are described in~\cite{DalCanton:2017ala}.

 If the detector noise were Gaussian, matched filtering alone would be nearly sufficient to find signals within LIGO data, however, the data contains non-Gaussian noise transients which produce large signal-to-noise ratios~\cite{TheLIGOScientific:2016zmo,Nuttall:2015dqa}.
 In addition to the matched filter, the PyCBC analysis employs a signal consistency test~\cite{Allen:2005fk} as well as a consistency between the phase, amplitude, and time difference between the Hanford and Livingston observatories to rank gravitational wave candidates~\cite{Nitz:2017svb}.
 These candidates are compared to empirically measured background.
 The background is created by repeating the analysis after time shifting the data by an amount greater than the astrophysical time-of-flight~\cite{Usman:2015kfa}.